bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 |epsilon| in the equation for chi-square.

-These two issues, taken together, mean that chi-square and reduced chi-square tend to be very small numbers -- much smaller than 1.
+These two issues, taken together, mean that chi-square and reduced chi-square tend to be very small numbers |nd| much smaller than 1.
 As a result, it is impossible to use reduced chi-square to evaluate the quality of a single fit.
 Relative changes in chi-square between fits are probably meaningful.
 However, given the two problems described above,